-It is virtually impossible to fully review the huge body of literature on this subject.
-So, we will only try to highlight the most important ones as they are directly pertinent to the problem considered in this paper; namely, the important results which deal with (sharp) spectral gap estimates under lower bounds on the Ricci curvature and upper bounds on the diameter.
-In particular, we will recall \emph{sharp} (and older not sharp) spectral gap estimates under $\Ric\ge 0$ (nonnegative Ricci curvature in different settings) and $\diam\le \Diam$.
-More specifically, we are concerned with the characterization of the equality case in sharp spectral gap estimates in compact spaces that might not necessarily be Riemannian manifolds.
-In the case of \emph{positive Ricci curvature}, it was shown in~\cite{Lich} that in compact manifolds, $\Ric \ge \K >0$ implies $\feig \ge \nicefrac{n}{\left(n - 1\right)}\, \K$; later, the rigidity result obtained in~\cite{Obata} proved the equality can only happen if the underlying manifold is the $n$-dimensional spherical space form $\mathbb{S}^{^n}_\K$.
+In the case of \emph{positive Ricci curvature}, it was shown in~\cite{Lich} that in compact manifolds, $\Ric \ge \K >0$ implies $\feig \ge \nicefrac{n}{\left(n - 1\right)}\, \K$; later, the rigidity result obtained in~\cite{Obata} proved the equality can only happen if the underlying manifold is the $n$-dimensional spherical space form $\mathbb{S}^{^n}_{\nicefrac{\K}{n-1}}$.
 This rigidity is now known as Obata's rigidity.
-In the much subtler setting of \emph{nonnegative Ricci curvature}, it was shown in the celebrated papers~\cite{Li} and~\cite{Li-Yau} that in a compact manifold with nonnegative Ricci curvature, $\feig \ge \nicefrac{\uppi^{ 2}}{2\diam^2}$ holds.
+In the much subtler setting of \emph{non-negative Ricci curvature}, it was shown in the celebrated papers~\cite{Li} and~\cite{Li-Yau} that in a compact manifold with non-negative Ricci curvature, $\feig \ge \nicefrac{\uppi^{ 2}}{2\diam^2}$ holds.
 This estimate is obviously not sharp; for instance, it can be easily verified that $\feig = \nicefrac{\uppi^{ 2}}{\diam^2}$ for the circle in $\R^{^2}$.
-The sharp first spectral gap (general case) for nonnegative Ricci was obtained in~\cite{ZY} by improving upon the previous results in~\cite{Li} and~\cite{Li-Yau}.
+The sharp first spectral gap (general case) for non-negative Ricci was obtained in~\cite{ZY} by improving upon the previous results in~\cite{Li} and~\cite{Li-Yau}.
 It was shown in~\cite{ZY} that indeed the sharp estimate $\feig \ge \nicefrac{\uppi^{ 2}}{\diam^2}$ holds.
-It is worth mentioning that this sharp bound had previosuly been obtained for convex Euclidean domains in~\cite{PW}.
+It is worth mentioning that this sharp bound had previously been obtained for convex Euclidean domains in~\cite{PW}.
 In the 90's, the collected works in~\cite{Kro,BQ,Chen-Wang1,Chen-Wang2} unified the spectral gap results in the form of spectral comparison with $1$-dimensional model spaces which will be recalled in below.
 It is worth mentioning that the most inclusive result among the said references, are the ones presented in~\cite{BQ}.
 As a result, in an $\N$-dimensional compact weighted Riemannian manifold $\M^{^\N}$ with Ricci curvature tensor $\Ric \ge \K$ and $\diam \left(\M^{^\N}\right) \le \Diam$ without boundary (or with convex boundary components), the first nonzero (Neumann) eigenvalue $\feig$ satisfies

 where ${\nicelambda} \left( \K,\N,\Diam \right)$ is the first (nonzero) eigenvalue of the $1$-dimensional model problem with Neumann boundary conditions

 in which, the drifted diffusion operator is given by